kubermates-org/kubermates.github.io/content/docs/2022-02-15-blog-jenkins-x-survey-result-details.md

 external_url: https://jenkins-x.io/blog/2022/02/15/survey-1-result-details-2022/
 post_kind: link
 draft: false
-tldr: For more information on the Jenkins X survey see Survey results Some highlights from the free text answers. run it against a local running cluster to test changes to Jenkins-X before updated in GitHub.
+tldr: Jenkins X Survey Result Details What do you enjoy the most with Jenkins X?
+What do you believe should be improved with Jenkins X?
+For more information on the Jenkins X survey see Survey results Some highlights from the free text answers.
+Cloud-native feel, “you know Kubernetes, you know how to use JX”, plugins-based architecture Complete CI/CD platform in a k8s cluster Configuration as code, auto generation of k8s files, flexibility easy to create preview/dev/staging/prod environments.
-summary: For more information on the Jenkins X survey see Survey results Some highlights from the free text answers. run it against a local running cluster to test changes to Jenkins-X before updated in GitHub.
-Integration with on-premise (Gitlab) as a lot of organizations are not using public cloud due to security policies, Proper guide on installing into existing cluster without using terraform.
-Give us back something like jx compliance , jx boot.
-Would be nice to not be tied to terraform to boot jenkins-x.
-Just like kubernetes, it would be great to have a jenkins-x the hard way where everything needs to be installed manually. it’s very difficult to just dive in without previous knowledge of the system extreme lack of quality documentation.
+summary: Jenkins X Survey Result Details What do you enjoy the most with Jenkins X?
-  Many conversations take place in slack and users cannot find information that somebody had the same problem beforehand and how it was solved More documentation and guides, making sure quickstart guides work without hassle Making it easier to get started Very hard to find any information on how people solve a similar problem before I very much enjoy your documentation, but it is very hard to find anything on google that is a huge disadvantage.
-Documents need to be clear about what works, and what does not work (kubernetes versions for example, bitbucket etc. ) Could also be nice with an arcitecture illustration or video that could compare jenkins with jenkins X I find that when I’m looking for information I get a lot of mixed results (v3 vs v2).
-Integration with vault is confused.
-Why install vault in docker in k3s environment?
+  What do you believe should be improved with Jenkins X?
+For more information on the Jenkins X survey see Survey results Some highlights from the free text answers.
-  I strongly believe in this project!
-I use Jenkins X as a learning tool.
+  Cloud-native feel, “you know Kubernetes, you know how to use JX”, plugins-based architecture Complete CI/CD platform in a k8s cluster Configuration as code, auto generation of k8s files, flexibility easy to create preview/dev/staging/prod environments. modularity and ease to extend/change Everything works out of the box.
+Very intuitive Lightweight and easy to manage.
+The community is incredible.
+I really like how everything works together. love the community. scalability and how fast it is!
+Integration with different secret backends is easy.
+Also love the community.
+It’s opinionated No vendor lock in run it against a local running cluster to test changes to Jenkins-X before updated in GitHub. run it against a local running cluster to test changes to Jenkins-X before updated in GitHub.
+Integration with on-premise (Gitlab) as a lot of organizations are not using public cloud due to security policies, Integration with on-premise (Gitlab) as a lot of organizations are not using public cloud due to security policies, Proper guide on installing into existing cluster without using terraform.
 ---
 Open the original post ↗ https://jenkins-x.io/blog/2022/02/15/survey-1-result-details-2022/